Mighty Fine Logo

 Fact, or fiction?

-On the topic of which CMS you should use, there are a lot of competing articles and some information that bends the truth a little, depending on the author.
-Each author touts the CMS they use, as I’m doing here — spoiler alert, we are fans of WordPress.
-It’s always a good idea to see where the source is coming from to make an educated decision when choosing the right CMS.
+It’s always a good idea to see where the source comes from to make an educated decision when choosing the right CMS.
 Some authors will tell you that the CMS they use is the “end all, be all” because they want you to use their CMS, or they are writing content for a company that wants you to use their CMS product.

 You might read that PHP, which runs WordPress, is dying.
-It’s not dying now or any time in the foreseeable future.
+It’s not dying now or at any time in the foreseeable future.
 You may also read that coders love a particular CMS because they are better for SEO or because they load faster.
 That topic can get a bit subjective.
 Let’s dig into why.

 How it’s built matters